monitor the temp of your macos using telegraf

 Use Hosted Graphite by MetricFire to Create Custom Dashboards and Alerts

-MetricFire is a monitoring platform that enables you to gather, visualize, and analyze metrics and data from sources such as servers, databases, networks, devices, and applications.
-By utilizing MetricFire, you can effortlessly identify problems and optimize resources from within your infrastructure.
-Hosted Graphite by MetricFire takes away the burden of self-hosting your own monitoring solution, allowing you more time and freedom to work on your most important tasks.
+MetricFire is a monitoring platform that enables you to gather, visualize, and analyze metrics and data from servers, databases, networks, devices, and applications.
+Using MetricFire, you can effortlessly identify problems and optimize resources within your infrastructure.
+Hosted Graphite by MetricFire removes the burden of self-hosting your monitoring solution, allowing you more time and freedom to work on your most important tasks.

 Once you have signed up for a Hosted Graphite account and used the above steps to configure your server with the Telegraf Agent, metrics will be forwarded, timestamped, and aggregated into the Hosted Graphite backend.